What is the hype behind the best Ipoh tau fu fa? Stop for a bowl when you are in Ipoh and find out!

 - Tang yuan (sweet glutinous rice balls)

-But of tau fu fah shops in Ipoh, only this one has other local desserts like ice kacang and cendol (with condensed milk) available for order!
+Out of many tau fu fah shops in Ipoh, this one has creamy soya bean milk.
+Along with other local desserts like ice kacang and cendol (with condensed milk) available for order!

 - Red beans